claycantrell/LLMQualitativeCoder/README.md

 ## 2. Installation & Setup
 ### Using Poetry
-TranscriptAnalyzer uses Poetry for dependency management and packaging, ensuring consistent environments and a streamlined installation process.
+LLMQualitativeCoder uses Poetry for dependency management and packaging, ensuring consistent environments and a streamlined installation process.

 ### Prerequisites
 - **Python 3.8+:** Ensure Python is installed.